 Vancouver may be blessed with some extraordinary urban slopes, but there’s much more to do outdoors during the winter months than just ski and snowboard.
 Activities for people of all ages and skill levels await, making the city a true winter wonderland.

-Snowshoeing is among the fastest growing winter sports, and the ski mountains around Vancouver offer plenty of opportunities for beginners and pros alike.
+Snowshoeing is among the fastest growing winter sports, and the mountains around Vancouver offer plenty of opportunities for beginners and pros alike.
 Grouse Mountain’s 1,250-metre peak towers over Vancouver and features 10 kilometres (6 miles) of scenic trails, ranging from basic loops to more intense mountain circuits with plenty of elevation.
 Snowshoe trails are also found on Vancouver’s two other urban slopes, Cypress Mountain and Mount Seymour.
 There’s even a popular program that combines a guided snowshoe tour with authentic Swiss fondue.
 All facilities offer rentals and lessons for first-time snowshoers.
 And unlike skiing, there’s very little learning curve—just strap on your snowshoes, and you’ll be exploring pristine alpine terrain in no time.
 Only 45 minutes north of Vancouver, you'll find the starting point of the Sea to Sky Gondola.
 From the parking lot, take a 10-minute gondola ride up the side of a mountain where you can take in scenic views of the nature surrounding the attraction.
 Once you reach the top, you'll find more than 20 kilometres of snowshoeing trails to enjoy, great vantage points to snap photos and a chalet where you can enjoy a post-snowshoe snack.

 Just because the temperature rarely dips below freezing in Vancouver doesn’t mean there aren’t plenty of places to skate away the afternoon.
 Right in the heart of the city’s shopping district, the Robson Square ice skating rink offers visitors free skating, and skate rentals for just $4 a pair.
 The outdoor rink is partially covered by a dome and drew more than 80,000 skaters last year.
 A more rustic alternative is offered on Grouse Mountain.
 Take the Skyride gondola to the top, where you’ll find a 743-square-metre skating pond situated amidst snow-covered fir and hemlock trees.